stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-There are only 2 ways someone knows what will happen in the short term.
+There are only 2 ways for you to know what will happen in the short term.

 &nbsp;

-### 1) They know someone who works at Nvidia, or someone who can influence macro economic and political events
+#### 1) You know someone who works at Nvidia, or someone who can influence macro economic and political events

 &nbsp;

-Most likely you don't.
-It is unfair right?
-How do we make it fair?
+Anyone who trades with insider information will be fined and jailed: it is a crime, don't mess with [the SEC](https://www.sec.gov/) (Security Exchange Commission).

 &nbsp;

-The SEC thought of it, anyone who trades with insider information will be fined and jailed: it is a crime.
+Politicians and insider trades are disclosed on the [SEC's website](https://www.sec.gov/) we track them and notify you for stocks you follow in [HelloStocker App](https://www.hellostocker.com).

 &nbsp;

-You can predict what will happen within a couple of months or a couple of years.

 &nbsp;

-But you can't legally trade the stock and predict what will happen tomorrow.
+#### 2) You have access to news and information more efficiently than others

 &nbsp;

-So can we make sure politicians and famous figures are not abusing their roles on the economy?
+We track Hedge Fund activity ([form 10Q](https://www.sec.gov/Archives/edgar/data/895421/000119312511213320/d10q.htm) and notify you in [HelloStocker App](https://www.hellostocker.com).

 &nbsp;

-Well: all their trades are disclosed.

-&nbsp;

-How interesting is it to know what politicians are doing?
-This could help with the short term.

-&nbsp;

-In HelloStocker we process public information and politicians trading activity and send you notifications on the stocks you bought in virtual trading!

-&nbsp;

-&nbsp;

-### 2) They have access to news and information more efficiently than you do

-&nbsp;

-Well this is a helpful one!

-&nbsp;

-Why?
-Because there has been a new financial earnings report very recently!

-&nbsp;

-Let's take it into account to see what happened to the stock.

-&nbsp;

-How fast do you get access to information?

-&nbsp;

-Do you have a financial social platform AI powered app that sends you instant notifications as soon as anomalies in the main news broadcasting channels are detected and spotted as relevant?
+We have social bots that crawl the web and alert you as soon as relevant news is published.

-&nbsp;

-Install HelloStocker AI now.

 &nbsp;